All Products

 Note

-If you select Intranet, an NLB instance that uses two virtual IP addresses (VIPs) supports 10 Gbit/s of bandwidth for private connections, 100,000 new connections, and 1.5 million concurrent connections.
-In addition, NLB instances support automatic scaling, which can increase the bandwidth up to 50 Gbit/s.
+If you select Intranet, an NLB instance with two virtual IP addresses (VIPs) supports 10 Gbit/s bandwidth, 100,000 new connections, and 1.5 million concurrent connections, with automatic scaling up to 50 Gbit/s.

 IP Version